 Due to the cement properties, using a membrane is not needed in most of the clinical cases as long as primary soft tissue closure is achieved.

 NO – It is not recommended to leave the material exposed.
-Leaving the material exposed without a protection of a physical barrier can lead to material volume loss.
+Leaving the material exposed without the protection of a physical barrier can lead to material volume loss.

 Nevertheless, leaving the material exposed with a gap of 1-3 mm is not an issue as soft tissue will migrate rapidly over it and will close the gap in a few days.